Review

 Posted in Review

-A week ago I opened my eyes in Saigon; today I awoke, like most mornings, by the exotic aroma of a freshly brewed cup of coffee and the golden sunshine pouring into my bedroom from the azure sky.
-My Dad has been making his “Sleeping Beauty” her first cuppa every day now for 60 years and...
+A week ago, I opened my eyes in Saigon; today, as on most mornings, I awoke to the exotic aroma of freshly brewed coffee and the golden sunshine pouring into my bedroom from the azure sky.
+My Dad has been making his “Sleeping Beauty” her first cuppa every day for 60 years, and it’s still...

 Fowler's Grill